rollinhand/rollinhand.github.io/_posts/2018-01-22-c3faces-1-dot-0-officially-released.md

 A showcase presenting the yet implemented features can be found on [http://c3faces.kivio.org](http://c3faces.kivio.org).

-Have fund while playing around with C3Faces and if you find any issues or have suggestions for new features please [leave a comment](https://github.com/rollinhand/c3faces/issues).
+Have fun while playing around with C3Faces and if you find any issues or have suggestions for new features please [leave a comment](https://github.com/rollinhand/c3faces/issues).